smartsurgerytek/dentistry-inference-fastapi/docs/introduction.md

 Some of observation are given as follows and we hope to clarify and to verify by such the computer vision approaches.

 ## time-based stage (current running)

+Our main goal is to get the time-based stage by the attachment loss (bone loss) from the periapical films.

+The distance between the cemento-enamel junction (CEJ) and the alveolar bone level (bone) being <1.5–2 mm indicates a normal tooth, and there is no need to classify periodontal disease so that is can be sorted of "zero" stage.

+A distance of ≥2.0 mm between the CEJ and the bone is considered indicative of periodontal disease, and further classification is required.
 We will sort the data by phase of pathology into different stages like I, II, III(IV).

-So far our main goal is to get the time-based stage by the attachment loss (bone loss) from the periapical films.
+**Zero**: the cemento-enamel junction (CEJ) and the alveolar bone level (bone) being <1.5–2 mm

+**I**: bone loss < 15%

+**II**: bone loss ≥ 15% and <33%

+**III** bone loss ≥ 33%

 ### the segmentation of dental components
 The dental components are segmented by the machine learning approach.

 By such the segmentation, the dental components are segmented into the following components: